EunbiYoon/finalPR/README.md

 ```

 ### ✅ Step 8: Change Settings in Each Script.
-Dataset name, Hyper Parameter, Stopping Criteria are located on the top of the all script.
+Dataset name, K fold size, Hyper Parameter, Stopping Criteria are located on the top of the all script.
 Please change to try different dataset or other settings.
-Below is random_forest/tree.py
+Below is the example in random_forest/tree.py
 ```bash
 DATASET_NAME="heart_disease"
 K_FOLD_SIZE=10